Fact-checked

 1. Enterosgel

-The composition of the drug includes the active substance methylsilicic acid in the form of a hydrogel.
-Refers to the pharmacological group of enterosorbents.
+The drug contains the active substance methylsilicic acid in the form of a hydrogel.
+It belongs to the pharmacological group of enterosorbents.
 When taken orally, it has a detoxifying effect.

-• Indications for use: intoxication of various etiologies, food and drug allergies, infectious-allergic and atopic bronchial asthma, chronic renal failure, infectious-toxic liver damage, cholestasis.
-Diseases of the gastrointestinal tract, diarrhea and dyspepsia of non-infectious origin, skin diseases.
+• Indications for use: intoxications of various etiologies, food and drug allergies, infectious-allergic and atopic bronchial asthma, chronic renal failure, infectious-toxic liver damage, cholestasis.
+Gastrointestinal diseases, diarrhea and dyspepsia of non-infectious origin, skin diseases.
 Complex treatment of intestinal dysbacteriosis.

-• Method of application: orally, a single dose of 1 tbsp.
-L. For adults and 1 tsp.
-For children.
-The medicine is taken 3 times a day, the duration of therapy depends on the severity of the disease state and the etiology of the poisoning of the body.
+• Method of administration: orally, single dose of 1 tbsp. for adults and 1 tsp. for children.
+The medicine is taken 3 times a day, the duration of therapy depends on the severity of the disease and the etiology of poisoning of the body.

 • Side effects: constipation.
-To normalize the stool, a cleansing enema is indicated.
-Cases of overdose and adverse reactions have not been identified.
+A cleansing enema is recommended to normalize stool.
+No cases of overdose or side effects have been identified.

 • Contraindications: acute intestinal obstruction.